-Woodruff Park is one of Downtown Atlanta’s most significant green spaces, at the heart of the city’s financial, entertainment, and academic districts.
-Lawn and plaza areas, a gazebo and fountains combine to make this a flexible open space.
-Woodruff Park is designed to accommodate large crowds on their lunch hour and for special events almost anytime during Park hours.
+Woodruff Park is one of Downtown Atlanta’s most significant green spaces, in the heart of the city’s financial, entertainment, and academic districts.
+An emerald lawn, plaza areas, a gazebo and fountains combine to make this a flexible open space.
+Woodruff Park is designed to accommodate large crowds on their lunch hour and for special events almost any time during Park hours.

 Established in the early 1970s, Woodruff Park was formerly known as Central City Park.
 The park was created thanks to a philanthropic gift from former Coca-Cola Company president Robert W. Woodruff, who donated the money anonymously.
 After two years of planning and preparation, the park opened in 1973.

 In 1994 the park was closed for a $5 million overhaul just in time for the 1996 Olympic Games.
-Between its 1995 makeover and its most recent 2006 renewal, Woodruff Park fell into somewhat disuse, and was in part overshadowed by nearby Centennial Olympic Park.
-In 2006, after seeing the success of New York’s Bryant Park, the Atlanta Downtown Improvement District (ADID) began work on developing a Memorandum of Understanding (MOU) with the City of Atlanta, as well as a Master Plan approved in 2008 that included the removal of the benches, which were replaced with bistro-style tables and chairs that could be moved around; this has proven extremely effective in impacting and expanding the park use.
-Permanent structures were programmed for construction based on availability of funds, offering a walk up coffee shop/news stand, a quick and convenient restaurant, a dining in/out restaurant, a reading area with an attendant building, a playground, and a proposed operations building.
+Between its 1995 makeover and its most recent 2006 renewal, Woodruff Park fell into relative disuse and was in part overshadowed by nearby Centennial Olympic Park.
+In 2006, after seeing the success of New York’s Bryant Park, the Atlanta Downtown Improvement District (ADID) began work on developing a Memorandum of Understanding (MOU) with the City of Atlanta, as well as a Master Plan (approved in 2008) that included the removal of the benches, which were replaced with bistro-style tables and chairs that could be moved around; this has proven extremely effective in impacting and expanding the park use.
+Permanent structures were programmed for construction based on availability of funds, offering a walk-up coffee shop/news stand, a quick and convenient restaurant, a dining in/out restaurant, a reading area with an attendant building, a playground, and a proposed operations building.

 Woodruff Park Today

-In addition, ADID provides staffing consisting from 7am – 11pm daily, along with dedicated Atlanta Police Department and Georgia State University Police patrols.
+In addition, ADID provides staffing from 7:00 a.m. – 11:00 p.m. daily, along with dedicated Atlanta Police Department and Georgia State University Police patrols.
 Staffing is adjusted as needed to respond to events and daily activities.
 Police-monitored surveillance cameras were added as an additional safety feature in recent years.

-Use of the park for special events and programs can be scheduled through the City Parks, Recreation and Cultural Affairs Office, as well as the Woodruff Park Senior Project Manager, Cooper Holland, (404) 658-5980, or email@example.com.
+Use of the park for special events and programs can be scheduled through the City Parks, Recreation and Cultural Affairs Office, as well as with CAP/ADID Vice President of Marketing, Wilma Sothern, (404) 658-5910, or firstname.lastname@example.org

-Other capital improvements to the park’s hardscape and landscape include improved landscaping with additional trees and shrubbery; floral accenting throughout with flower planters and gardens for year-round color; major granite and paver repair over the entire park along with the installation of skateboard stoppers; irrigation repairs, to include the construction and integration of a well system; repair and reactivation of the two large fountain water features, which will be supported by the park’s own well system; and the installation of a music/public address system (Muzak) throughout the park that provides a comforting, relaxing effect; as well as the improvement of the lighting, contributing to the safe feel of the park.
+Other capital improvements to the park’s hardscape and landscape include improved landscaping with additional trees and shrubbery; floral accenting throughout with flower planters and gardens for year-round color; major granite and paver repair over the entire park, along with the installation of skateboard stoppers; irrigation repairs, to include the construction and integration of a well system; repairs and reactivation of the two large fountain water features, which will be supported by the park’s own well system; and the installation of a music/public address system (Muzak) throughout the park that provides a comforting, relaxing effect; as well as the improvement of the lighting, contributing to the safe feel of the park.
 The removal and reutilization of the large flag pole and platform allowed full use of the green space for a wider range of programs and activities.
 A temporary flag pole is installed for special holidays and events.
-The installation of the exercise stations has offered a new dimension, supporting our new health theme in the park.
+The installation of the exercise stations has offered a new dimension, supporting the park's health and wellness theme.
 Many of these capital projects resulted from partnerships and sponsorship contributions.
-A prime example is the children’s playground opening in November 2011, which originated with an international design competition, and is being constructed as a result of partnerships with the City, as well as monetary and in-kind donors.
+A prime example is the children’s ATL sculptural playground, which originated in an international design competition and was constructed thanks to partnerships with the City, as well as monetary and in-kind donors.

 Many programs have been implemented at Woodruff Park to activate the space and engage the diverse community that uses the park: